maggie-harrington/php-week4-shoe-store/README.md

 7. Create index page that allows user to select between viewing a list of all stores or a list of all brands.

-7. Create stores page to list all stores, including a form to add new stores.
+8. Create stores page to list all stores, including a form to add new stores and a delete all stores button.

-7. Create brands page to list all brands, including a form to add new brands.
+9. Create brands page to list all brands, including a form to add new brands and a delete all brands button.

-8. Construct and test methods within Store class to assign a brand to a store (addBrand) and to display all brands assigned to a store (getBrands).
+10. Construct and test methods within Store class to assign a brand to a store (addBrand) and to display all brands assigned to a store (getBrands).

-9. Write Silex routes to implement addBrand and getBrands.
+11. Write Silex routes to implement addBrand and getBrands.

-10. Create store page to display all brands a particular store carries, including a form to add more brands to a store.
+12. Create store page to display all brands a particular store carries, including a form to add more brands to a store.

-11. Add edit and delete buttons to store page, with a new page for the edit form.
+13. Add edit and delete buttons to store page, with a new page for the edit form.

-12. Construct and test methods within Brand class to assign a store to a brand (addStore) and to display all stores assigned to a brand (getStores).
+14. Construct and test methods within Brand class to assign a store to a brand (addStore) and to display all stores assigned to a brand (getStores).

-13. Write Silex routes to implement addStore and getStores.
+15. Write Silex routes to implement addStore and getStores.

-14. Create brand page to display all stores that carry a particular brand, including a form to add more stores to a brand.
+16. Create brand page to display all stores that carry a particular brand, including a form to add more stores to a brand.

-15. (Optional) Add edit and delete buttons to brand page, with a new page for the edit form.
+17. (Optional) Add edit and delete buttons to brand page, with a new page for the edit form.

-16. Export `shoes` and `shoes_test` databases to include in project folder.
+18. Export `shoes` and `shoes_test` databases to include in project folder.

 ## MySQL Commands Used